 - 1. Open the New Job wizard for a new job or the Edit Job wizard for an existing job. - 2.
 Select the test (or the step) under Workload that contains the transactions. - 3.
 Select the Test Options tab.
 Then select the Transactions tab. - 4.
 Select the transaction or scenario for which you want modify latency and click Edit. - 5.
 In the dialog that opens, select the Latency tab.
-For a scenario, to modify latency for individual transactions, select a transaction and click Edit, and then select the Latency tab. - 6.
+For a scenario, to modify latency for individual transactions, select a transaction and click Edit.
+Then select the Latency tab. - 6.
 Modify latency options.
 To specify no latency, select No Delay.
 To add latency, select one of the other options.
 Review the following for additional information:

-No Delay Select to specify no latency.
-Transaction Rate Select to set a transaction rate by specifying the interval between successive transactions arriving at the server.
+Select to specify no latency.
+See No Delay for additional information.Select this option to set a transaction rate by specifying the interval between successive transactions arriving at the server.
+See Interarrival Time on page 121 for more information. between successive transactions arriving at the server.
+See Interarrival Time on page 121 for more information.
 Interarrival Time-Select one of the following: Absolute-Select to specify a fixed interarrival time.
 Then enter a value.
 Distribution models-To use a distribution model for determining interarrival time, select a model and enter the requested value.
-Real-World Delays Use this option to simulate real-world processing by inserting a delay before and/or after each transaction execution.
+To learn more about distribution models, see Latency Distribution Models.
+Use this option to simulate real-world processing by inserting a delay before and/or after each transaction execution.
 For each delay type, you can insert a fixed time by selecting Absolute , or you can select one of the distribution models for specifying time.
+To learn more about distribution models, see Latency Distribution Models.
 Keying Time -Inserts a delay before execution to simulate the amount of time spent performing data entry.
+See Keying Time for additional information.
 Think Time -Inserts a delay after execution to simulate the amount of time "to think" about the results of the previous transaction.
+See Think Time for additional information.